ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

 ## Configuration options (in `$yourapp/ui5.yaml`)

 - `baseUri`: `string`
   The baseUri to proxy.
 Can also be set using the `UI5_MIDDLEWARE_SIMPLE_PROXY_BASEURI` environment variable.
-To proxy WebSockets just use a WebSocket URL, e.g. `ws://echo.websocket.org`
+To proxy WebSockets just use a WebSocket URL, e.g. `ws://echo.websocket.org`. *Hint: the `mountPath` of the middleware is not considered for the baseUri.
+It's just used as is!*
 - `strictSSL`: `boolean`
   Ignore strict SSL checks.
 Default value `true`.
 Can also be set using the `UI5_MIDDLEWARE_SIMPLE_PROXY_STRICT_SSL` environment variable.
 - `removeETag`:  `boolean`